radiegtya/meteoris2/README.md

  https://trello.com/b/01SvtPLA/meteoris-roadmap.
 if you want to share your idea, just write it in our trello page from that link.

-###WHAT'S NEW IN V0.5.2
-- Now frontend and backend logic is separated
-- Now frontend and backend templates are separated

-**--

-###WHAT'S NEW IN V0.5.6
+###WHAT'S NEW IN V0.6.4
+- updating core to meteor v0.9.3.1
+- adding mrt:iron-router-progress
+- adding loading when load more data in pagination
-- adding example to switching between template
+- updating iron-router to v0.9.4
-- adding example about how to separate backend and frontend page
-- now user is not required to be logged in to a view posts in frontend page

-**--

-###WHAT'S NEW IN V0.6.1
+###WHAT'S NEW IN V0.6.3
-- adding facebook login example
-- code refractoring for unused code
-- if there is no image to be shown, show noimage.jpg rather than blank in frontend/postsIndex

-**--
+- updating core to meteor v0.9.3

 ###WHAT'S NEW IN V0.6.2
 - adding groundDB v0.0.6 support to make collection able to work offline (thanks to Raix).